Tavares (group): History

+The brothers, whose parents were of Cape Verdean descent, started performing in 1959 as The Del Rios.
+The Del Rios featured John, Ralph, Arthur "Pooch" and Antone "Chubby" Tavares, as well as their cousin, Peter "Boo" Nicholaus.
+They would sometimes back local singer, Linda Steele.
+In 1962, they were discovered by producer Juggy Murray who sent them to New York and recorded a single for Crackerjack records, "Come On, Let Me Try / I Don’t Want To Be Loved", which flopped.
+After the release of the single, the group slowly fell apart, as Linda left the music scene, Boo left to pursue a solo career, and Arthur was drafted into the army, and Pooch and Chubby moved to Connecticut.

+Shortly after, Pooch and Chubby formed Chubby and The Realities with younger brother Feliciano "Butch" Tavares.
+They started out performing at high schools and youth clubs as all three of them hadn't yet turned eighteen.
+While Ralph was still in the army, he would spend weekends travelling to The 20 Grand nightclub, where he saw then unknown acts like Four Tops, The Countours and The Marvelettes performing, and realised that his brothers couldn't not do anything these groups were doing, so when he was discharged in 1964, he tracked down the three performing, and after seeing them perform for limited pay, Ralph agreed to rejoin them and help seek a major label.

+By around 1967, they were Chubby and The Turnpikes, and soon after, met the band The Preachers at Basin Street in New Orleans, where the Turnpikes were opening for The O'Jays.
+The Preachers included saxophonist Quinn Harris, drummer Jim Atkins, and keyboardist Bernie Worrell.
+The Preachers then became a backing band for the Turnpikes.
+Chubby and The Turnpikes signed with Capitol Records in 1967 and had a couple of local hit records including "I Know the Inside Story" in 1967 and "Nothing But Promises" in 1968.

-The brothers, whose parents were of Cape Verdean descent, started performing in 1959 as Chubby and the Turnpikes when the youngest brother was nine years old.
-P-Funk keyboardist/architect Bernie Worrell briefly joined the group in 1968, while attending the New England Conservatory of Music.
-Future Aerosmith drummer Joey Kramer appeared as the drummer with the group in a later incarnation called The Turnpikes from the fall of 1969 until September 1970, when he was invited to join Steven Tyler's band.
+Future Aerosmith drummer Joey Kramer appeared as the drummer with the group in a later incarnation called simply The Turnpikes from the fall of 1969 until September 1970, when he was invited to join Steven Tyler's band.
 He was later replaced with drummer Paul Klodner and bassist Steve Strout, which gave them a tight, punchy rhythm section.

-Chubby and The Turnpikes signed with Capitol Records in 1967 and had a couple of local hit records including "I Know the Inside Story" in 1967 and "Nothing But Promises" in 1968.
+In 1969, the band gained two more Tavares brothers, Victor and Perry "Tiny" Tavares.

 By 1973, they had changed their name to Tavares and scored their first R&B top 10 (Pop top 40) hit with "Check It Out", and soon began charting regularly on the R&B and pop charts.
-Their first album included their brother Victor, who sang lead on "Check It Out", but dropped out of the group shortly afterward.
+Their first album was also the only that included brother Victor, who sang lead on "Check It Out", but dropped out of the group shortly afterward.
 In 1974, Tavares had their first No. 1 R&B hit with Hall & Oates's "She's Gone".

 "Anonymous vocally, the creatures of various cheerfully crass producers, these five brothers are professional entertainers without apology."